Fantasy EPL Draft Strategy: Winning On The Fantasy Pitch

 Our Fantasy EPL Draft Strategy Guide looks into key tactics to consider when undertaking your all-important EPL Fantasy Draft!
 We give you hints and tips on which types of Premier League players you need to prioritize in the early rounds of your draft, as well as which players you should be drafting in the later rounds.

 This is essential reading for any Fantrax Draft Manager!
-Our Team Previews will have served you well, and our upcoming Draft Rankings will really help you out with your preparation.
+Look out for our upcoming Draft Rankings for the new season, which will really help you out with your preparation.
 It’s time to talk EPL Draft Strategy for now though!

 EPL Draft Strategy Guide